Image

 Imply a variance of 1.0 for causal indicators.

 If you choose this option, all variances of causal indicators are constrained to 1.0.
 This also overwrites use-specified values.
-This option should help to mimic the default lavaan results.
+This option should help to mimic the default Lavaan results.

 CB-SEM examples in SmartPLS from renowned textbooks